rsdoiel/antennaApp/about.md

 - harvested content is stored in a SQLite3 database
 - harvested content in a collection can be aggregated and rendered as an HTML page for reading
 - Markdown documents can be imported into a collection as a feed item
-- RSS 2.0 XML can be generated from a collection
+- RSS 2.0 XML and HTML are generated per collection
 - A preview feature to view the render content in your web browser via a localhost URL
 - You can manage your collections via a localhost URL too.

 The ability to harvest feed items means we can read what others post on the web.
 The Markdown content can be added to a feed allows us to comment on the items read (thus being social).

-Through YAML configuration files you can customize the HTML rendered by **{app_name}** on a per collection basis.
+Through YAML configuration files you can customize the HTML rendered by **antenna** on a per collection basis.
 That means it is possible to recreate a &quot;news paper&quot; like experience.

-A statis website using **{app_name}** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
+A statis website using **antenna** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
 This provides opporutinies to integrate with other static website tools like [PageFind](https://pagefind.app &quot;A browser side search engine&quot;) and